egonw/commons-dws-public/vault/open-notebook.commons.mvisani.2023.02.14.md

 Discussion with Pierre-Marie about the structure of MS and what could be used to implement the model.

 ![image](assets/images/2023-02-14-15-17-40.jpg)

+We shouldn't forget that our model will likely not be on a 3D molecular level but a 2D since mass spec is not able to make the difference between enantiomers.

 ## Notes
 Sirius and ISDB = info to molecular level
 CANOPUS info to NPC (NP classifier class)